salvador-bynd/inotify-proxy/README.md

       libs
         jquery.js
 bin
-  changewatcher
+  inotify-proxy
 ```
 Changes within the javascript folder (including within the libs folder) can be monitored with:

 ```
 $ docker exec -ti myapp_web_1 /bin/bash
 $$ cd app/assets/javascript
-$$ ../../../bin/changewatcher
+$$ ../../../bin/inotify-proxy
 ```

-Once running, changewatcher will initially list all of the files it is monitoring.
+Once running, inotify-proxy will initially list all of the files it is monitoring.
 When one of those files changes the name of the changed file will be displayed.
 Any build processes running in that container and listening for changes on that file will be triggered.

 To reduce the overhead of polling for changes, polling is only run once per second.